mtpereira/ansible-ghost/README.md

 * `ghost_fetch_dir`: Directory to store the Ghost zip.
 Defaults to `/tmp`.
 * `ghost_nodejs_pin_priority`: Pin for `apt-preferences`.
 Defaults to `500`.
 * `ghost_nodejs_path`: Nodejs binary path.
 Defaults to `/usr/bin/node`.
-* `ghost_nginx_sites`: Nginx sites configuration passed to [jdauphant.nginx](https://galaxy.ansible.com/list#/roles/466) role.
-Check its README for more information.
-The defaults configure a reverse proxy listening on port 80 and denying access to Ghost's admin page except for requests originated from localhost.

 Dependencies
 ------------